Keep them looking flawless, always.

 Our fabrics

-We source the finest materials available in Poland and across Europe (e.g. Italy, Greece, Netherlands).
-Below, we've compiled instructions on how to care for the garments we create for you.
+We use the best materials available in Poland and throughout Europe (e.g. Italy, Greece, the Netherlands).
+Below we have collected instructions for you on how to care for the clothes we produce.

 Wool

-If you need to wash a wool product, wash it by hand in lukewarm water (max 30 degrees Celsius).
-Use a wool detergent.
-Do not wring out and do not twist.
-Rinsing should be done at the same temperature as washing.
+Woolen products do not require regular washing .
+Often, just airing is enough.
+If you need to wash a woolen product, wash it by hand in lukewarm water (max 30 degrees).
+Use a liquid designed for this purpose.
+Do not wring or squeeze.
+Rinse at the same temperature as washing.
 Dry flat at room temperature.

-One way to restore the shape of a deformed wool product is to gently stretch it while it is wet and flat.
-We recommend folding sweaters into a cube.
-The use of hangers or clips can cause permanent deformation.
+One way to restore the shape of a deformed wool product is to stretch it very gently while wet and flat.
+We recommend storing sweaters folded into a cube.
+Using hangers or clips can cause permanent deformation.

 Viscose

-Viscose is a natural-origin fiber, specifically derived from cellulose obtained from wood, but the fiber itself results from chemical processes.
-Despite this, the material breathes exceptionally well and is skin-friendly.
-It doesn't cause allergies, absorbs moisture effectively, and is breathable.
-Viscose comes in a wide range of qualities.
-It's perfect for summer, providing comfort during heatwaves, but the thicker variants also work well in winter.
+Viscose is a natural fiber, specifically from cellulose obtained from wood, but the fiber itself is the result of chemical processes.
+Despite this, the material breathes perfectly and is skin-friendly.
+It does not cause allergies, absorbs moisture well and is airy.

 Denim